gluisier/ph-pos/README.md

 If using a common and up-to-date browser, nothing should cause problems.
 Yet, if you want to be sure, you may check the points below.
 Instead of an icon library, Unicode emojis are used and encouraged for item labels. _Please note that therefore, their design differs between OSes and even browsers._

+Libraries are loaded through [&lt;cdnjs&gt;](https://cdnjs.com/).

 ##### JavaScript
 For the full application to work, your browser should support :

-- BroadcastChannel object, on the sales page, for sales summary functionnality ;
+- BroadcastChannel object, on the sales page, for sales summary functionnality (authenticated access only) ;
 - EventSource object, on the production page, to get sales updates.

-The application also uses [Alpine.js](//alpinejs.dev/) to better handle dynamic updates on various pages.
+The application also uses [Alpine.js](//alpinejs.dev/) to better handle dynamic updates on various pages and some layout drawings.

 ##### CSS
 The application uses Bootstrap 5.3, which contains code, workarounds or shims to have everything working on up-to-date browsers.